 In this section we test whether the intensity of signature gathering campaigns increases citizen participation on specific measures and in associated elections.
 We also test whether signature gathering helps shape vote outcomes for specific measures.
 In addition to the intensity of signature gathering campaigns, we control for a variety of other factors that may be related to political participation and vote choice at the county level: we include measures of race (Percent Hispanic and Percent Black), Median Age, Percent Completed High School, Percent Unemployed and Per capita Income.
-More educated, older citizens and those with greater income are known to be more likely to register and to vote in general (Wolfinger and Rosenstone 1980) and also on ballot measures (Magleby 1984).
+More educated, older citizens and those with greater income are known to be more likely to register and to vote in general (Wolfinger and Rosenstone [1980]) and also on ballot measures (Magleby [1984]).
 In addition, they may have different preferences regarding specific proposals and may cast different ballots.
 We also include a measure of political ideology, measured with the Democratic Vote Share in the 2002 gubernatorial election.
 This variable should have its greatest effect for the level of support for each measure, but it may also influence overall levels of political engagement.
 Finally, we include fixed effects as appropriate for each measure or for whether it appeared during a Primary Election or the 2003 special Recall Election.

-Because our dependent variable in each case is a proportion, we analyze our data using grouped logit.17 While the data are continuous, analyzing proportions using OLS introduces various statistical problems, including heteroskedasticity, and can produce substantive problems as well since predictions may be greater than 100% or less than 0%.
+Because our dependent variable in each case is a proportion, we analyze our data using grouped logit.
+While the data are continuous, analyzing proportions using OLS introduces various statistical problems, including heteroskedasticity, and can produce substantive problems as well since predictions may be greater than 100% or less than 0%.
 Like binary logit for individual-level data, grouped logit does not suffer from these problems.
-In fact, estimating grouped logit on proportions is equivalent to estimating binary logit on the underlying individual level data (if the same aggregate independent variables are used).
 Because we expect the effect of signature gathering intensity to be the same across measures for rolloff, turnout and registration, we pool the data and present the results from a single grouped logit model for each of these.
 Since vote share may be either increased or decreased depending on how attention to a specific measure alters vote choice, we report separate regressions for each initiative.
 For registration and turnout we use our four elections as the level of analysis and use the average intensity for each measure on that ballot as our key independent variable.

-17See Greene (1993) or Maddala (1983) for more information on grouped logit (also referred to as minimum logit chi-square method).
+&lt;sup>16See Greene ([1993]) or Maddala ([1983]) for more information on grouped logit (also referred to as minimum logit chi-square method).